microsoft/BotFramework-WebChat/notes.md

 ### Bugs

-* Figure out why TestBot is returning null even after we post stuff
+### Questions

+* How can we reconcile the messages we send from the "copy" we get back?
+How do we know they're the same message?

 ### AppState

 * Start a theory about using scan() to turn getMessages into the state we'll render
 * How efficient is that?
 Will it make new state even when nothing changes?
-* Do sent messages come back from getMessageGroup?
-If so, how will we reconcile the messages we send from the "copy" we get back?
-How do we know they're the same message?

 ### Testing